Where is URJ Camp Kalsman Located?

 What are the dates of camp?

-Dates for the summer 2015 are available on our dates and fees page.
+Dates for the summer sessions are available on our dates and fees page.
 Please plan on arriving to camp at least the week prior, if not earlier, for orientation.

 I’ve worked at a camp before, do I really need to be at Staff Orientation?